 - You can maintain one email database and use email marketing as your channel to communicate with your audience

 3).
-What kind of content can I send out in automotive email marketing?
+What kind of content can I send out in email marketing for car dealerships?

-You can send various kinds of content in automotive email marketing such as promotions, online surveys, welcome emails, service reminders, tech updates, cross-selling emails, or just informational emails.
+You can send various kinds of content in email marketing for car dealerships, such as promotions, online surveys, welcome emails, service reminders, tech updates, cross-selling emails, or just informational emails.

 4).
-How can I boost ROI on emails in automotive email marketing?
+How can I boost ROI on emails in automotive and car dealership email marketing?

-Here are some tips to boost ROI on emails in automotive email marketing:
+Here are some tips to boost ROI on emails in automotive and car dealership email marketing:

 - Your subject lines should be straightforward about what’s inside